Golden Gate Bridge Suicides - The Net Fact Sheet

 A net will be installed the full length of the Golden Gate Bridge on both the east and west sides.
 Plans are based on the successful installation of similar nets in Switzerland and New York State.

 The net will not sag or ensnare jumpers.
-Rather, a 20-foot fall most likely will injure anyone who jumps into the net.
-In addition, the weave of the net will make climbing out of it difficult.
+Rather, a 20-foot fall into a taught steel net will likely cause painful injury to anyone who jumps.
+In addition, the weave of the net will make climbing out difficult.

 The project also includes rebuilding the maintenance scaffolding on the bridge to accommodate the net.
 Some sections of railing will be replaced as well, and a fairing will be added to the west side to improve the performance of the bridge in high winds.